Guantanamo Bay Naval Station Fast Facts

 February 2011 - Detainee Awal Gul collapses and dies of an apparent heart attack after exercising.

-March 7, 2011 - President Obama announces that the United States will resume the use of military commissions to prosecute detainees at Guantánamo Bay.
+March 7, 2011 - Obama announces that the United States will resume the use of military commissions to prosecute detainees at Guantánamo Bay.

-April 4, 2011 - Attorney General Eric Holder announces that five detainees will face a military trial at Guantánamo Bay.
+April 4, 2011 - Holder announces that five detainees will face a military trial at Guantánamo Bay.

 April 24, 2011 - Nearly 800 classified US military documents obtained by WikiLeaks reveal details about the alleged terrorist activities of al Qaeda operatives captured and housed at the US Navy's detention facility in Guantánamo Bay.
 Included are intelligence assessments of nearly every one of the 779 individuals who have been held at Guantánamo since 2002, according to the Washington Post.